pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

         create_export: true
     ```

-    - First additional source points to the location where our templated git secret resides which will be created in all developer namespaces.
+    - First additional source points to the location where our templated Git secret resides which will be created in all developer namespaces.
     - Import the newly created `workload-git-auth` secret into Namespace Provisioner to use in `data.values.imported` by adding the secret to the `import_data_values_secrets`.

     Annotate the desired namespace with the parameter so the ServiceAccount get updated